p-harting/local-bar/README.md

 ## Features
 ### Navigation Bar
 ![Navigation bar](assets/docs/features/header.png)
-- Included on all pages, the responsive navigation bar includes links to the Homepage, Drinks, Events and Contact page and is identical on each page
+- Included on all pages, the responsive navigation bar includes links to the Homepage, Drinks, Events, and Contact page and is identical on each page
 - This feature will enable the user to effortlessly move between pages on any device

 ### Footer
 ![Footer](assets/docs/features/footer.png)
 - The footer is streamlined and adapts to mobile screens, featuring online social links and a logo.
-On desktop, it mirrors the navigation bar and offers a range of legal links.
+On the desktop, it mirrors the navigation bar and offers a range of legal links.

-### Landingpage
+### Landing page
-The layout and design of the Landingpage are optimized for both desktop and mobile devices, ensuring a seamless user experience across all platforms.
+The layout and design of the landing page are optimized for both desktop and mobile devices, ensuring a seamless user experience across all platforms.
 #### Hero
 ![Hero section on index page](assets/docs/features/hero.png)
-- The landingpage features a hero section with a captivating headline, a compelling call-to-action button, and an eye-catching background image that sets the tone for the user experience.
+- The landing page features a hero section with a captivating headline, a compelling call-to-action button, and an eye-catching background image that sets the tone for the user experience.
 #### Reviews
 ![Review section](assets/docs/features/reviews.png)
 - Below the hero section, customer reviews are prominently displayed, providing social proof and building trust with potential customers.